Jacqueline Conciatore, VA

 My dog, world’s cutest.
 Actually, world’s best.

-He is only 10 pounds, but has stopped traffic.
+He is only ten pounds but has stopped traffic.
 Drivers in roadways have paused to roll down windows and exclaim upon the cuteness that is Titus the Morkie (half Maltese, half Yorkshire terrier).
 Even the vet melted, taking Titus into the back so the rest of the staff could meet him.

 A few months ago, Titus was hospitalized with hemorrhagic gastroenteritis.
-(Vomiting, bloody diarrhea, agh, the worry, but he’s better in two days.)
-This mini-crisis forces me to postpone a visit to my father, now a widower.
-Dad says he certainly understands.
+(Vomiting, bloody diarrhea—agh, the worry—but he was better in two days.)
+This mini-crisis forced me to postpone a visit to my father, now a widower.
+Dad said he certainly understands.